mangopanda455/signum/README.md

 ## Heron:
 This branch also adds the Heron method of approximating the square root of a number.
 This method is more accurate than the Babylonian method, but is slower.

+### THIS IS WILDLY INNEFICIENT AND IS MORE OF A PROOF OF CONCEPT THAN ANYTHING ELSE.

 ## Usage:
 ```rust
 use signum_sign::heron;